procellulaire/logops/README.md

 # logops
-Mastering syslog , events log, windows logs, applications logs, clopud system logs, and other type of logs result in dealing with all sorts of formats and configurations , a challenge of this modern era.
-This repo aims to provide ready-to-use configuration recipes, best practices, and format guides.
+I started this repo to make Public my ongoing work in handling syslogs, windows event logs, firewall logs, telecom logs, logs, logs, logs.
+From syslog and event logs to cloud and application logs, you end up dealing with different formats and configurations.
+Some devices do not follow standards logging formats, it can be tricky, especially when dealing with a mixture of old and modern systems.

+This repo is here to help!
+It provides easy-to-use configuration examples, best practices, and format guides.
+Plus, it serves as a resource for PROCLOUADMIN AI Agent (and other AI models) to learn from real-world system operations and issues, keeping their knowledge up to date.

 🔹 What's Inside?